Happy New Year!

 “The Act established who was and who could become a Canadian citizen.
 There were many provisions for loss of citizenship, including retention provisions for the first and subsequent generations born outside Canada.
 The Act also contained provisions which provided special treatment for British subjects.
 In general, Canadian citizens who acquired citizenship of another country automatically lost Canadian citizenship (dual citizenship was not recognized).”

 In 1977, the Citizenship Act replaced the 1947 Canadian Citizenship Act with “a more equitable statute.”
 The Citizenship Act also received two amendments (one in 2007 and another in 2009).
 More recently, in 2014-15, the Strengthening Canadian Citizenship Act (Bill C-24) came into effect.

 CANADIAN CITIZENSHIP STAMP

-Printed by the Canadian Bank Note Company, the stamp measures 26 mm x 38 mm (vertical).
+The stamp was designed by Alan Brookman Beddoe; modelled by Herman Herbert Schwartz; and engraved by Silas Robert Allen.
+Printed by the Canadian Bank Note Company, the stamp measures 26 millimetres by 38 millimetres (vertical).